Yandex Cloud

 Dispatcher listens to your requests

-After running, send all requests for load testing to localhost:8080.
+After the tool starts, send all requests for load testing to localhost:8080.
 You can also open the localhost:8080 page in your browser to load the website specified in the target flag.

-All requests are written in series immediately after receiving the response.
+The system writes all requests in series immediately after receiving the response.
 Therefore, the order of requests running in parallel may differ from the one in the final file.

 Result: